gallenc/COM614-cloud-computing/workup/production-radio/activemq/README.md

-# Production Configuration
+# Production Activemq Configuration

 This folder contains the production configurations for an opennms cloud service and for minions running on a raspberry pi

-[minimal-minion-grpc-radio](../minimal-minion-grpc-radio)  docker compose project to run a full grafana, opennms, nginx, database and pgadmin4 in containers with example radio site configuration
+[minimal-minion-activemq-radio](../minimal-minion-activemq-radio)  docker compose project to run a full grafana, opennms, nginx, database and pgadmin4 in containers with example radio site configuration

 https://ipaddress/opennms